owlbarn/tutorial/book/maths/README.md

 ![Relationship between different trigonometric functions](images/maths/trio.png "trio"){width=60% #fig:algodiff:trio}

-Another related idea is the *Hyperbolic functions*.
+Another related idea is the *Hyperbolic functions* such as `sinh` and `cosh`.
-Hyperbolic functions are analogous of the ordinary trigonometric functions defined for the hyperbola rather than on the circle: just as the points (cos t, sin t) form a circle with a unit radius, the points (cosh(x), sinh(x)) form the right half of the equilateral hyperbola.
-Hyperbolic functions occur in the solutions of many linear differential equations, calculations of angles and distances in hyperbolic geometry, and of Laplace's equation in Cartesian coordinates. ([COPY](https://en.wikipedia.org/wiki/Hyperbolic_functions))
+These functions are defined using exponential functions.
+We have seen in [@#fig:algodiff:trio] that the trigonometric functions are related to a circle.
+Similarly, the hyperbolic functions are related to a hyperbola.
+For example, the points `(cosh(x), sinh(x))` form the right half of the equilateral hyperbola, just like `(cos(x), sin(x))` on a circle.
+The hyperbolic functions is applied widely in numerical computing, such as in the differential equation solutions, hyperbolic geometry, etc.

-These functions in Owl is shown below:
+These functions in Owl are shown below:

 - `sinh`: $\frac{e^x - e^{-x}}{2}$, derivative is $\cosh(x)$, and taylor expansion is $\sum_{n=0}\frac{x^{2n+1}}{(2n+1)!}$.
 - `cosh`: $\frac{e^x + e^{-x}}{2}$, derivative is $\sinh(x)$, and taylor expansion is $\sum_{n=0}\frac{x^{2n+1}}{(2n+1)!}$.